tecnocrata/deps-cop/README.md

 ## License

-`deps_cop` is distributed under the MIT License.
+`depscop` is distributed under the MIT License.
 See `LICENSE` in the repository for more information.

 ## Contact